Neonatal Intensive Care Unit (NICU)

 - Lactation Consultants

 - Pediatric Pharmacy available 24 hours a day, 7 days a week

 Outreach Program: Whenever requested, our NICU providers provide educational support to the hospitals surrounding Jonesboro.
 These programs include Neonatal Resuscitation Training, STABLE training and classes for Family Medicine Residents among others.

-Breastfeeding Program: at St. Bernards, we believe that breastfeeding is the most important component of neonatal care.
-When a baby is admitted to the NICU, our lactation consultant team will work with you to get you started with pumping as soon as possible.
+Breastfeeding Program: At St. Bernards, we believe that breastfeeding is the most important component of neonatal care.
+When a baby is admitted to the NICU, our lactation team will work with you to get you started with breast pumping as soon as possible.
 We also provide Donor Breast Milk (pasteurized and fully tested) for those babies who don't have access to breastmilk.

 Frequently Asked Questions

 What if I am delivering at another hospital?

 If your baby requires intensive care, he or she can be transferred to St. Bernards Medical Center.
 You can ask your OB or the person taking care of your baby to contact us.
 Our transfer line is: 870.207.7050.

 Depending on your baby's condition, it can be hours while others have stayed with us up to 4 months.
 Once your baby is stable and the discharge date is approaching, we will work to provide you with all the necessary training and information needed to take the baby home.